 I kept it to within the downtown core so it would be easy for you to access even on a brief visit.

 11 Nimmanhaeiman Road, Soi 13, +66 53 894 701

 This is first on the list and I don’t even want to hear it if you don’t like intestines.
 Unless you just don’t eat meat (so you get a pass) you need to go to stuff your face at this fabulous restaurant.
 Do not pass go.
 Do not collect $200.
 DEET up, bring your appetite, and give it a try.

 In addition to the grilled intestines — which are only available after 6pm by the way — you must try the pork curry, the tamarind leaf salad (please just trust me on this), and some sticky rice.
 Obviously.

 Best Burmese Food

-Tam Jai Sung – CLOSED :( A reader writes to say that since this guide was written in 2016, this place now sells Chinese and Thai food and not Burmese.
+Tam Jai Sung – CLOSED :( A reader writes to say that this place now sells Chinese and Thai food and not Burmese.
 Another option is Nong Bee’s Burmese Restaurant and Library.

 Sermsuk Road just to the right at the end of Ratchapuak Road.
 Open 10am-9pm.

 I know a lot of people go to the Burmese Library or The Swan for Burmese food, but I prefer the small Tam Jai Sung, not far from Kad Suan Kaew mall.
 The food is delicious, prices are reasonable, and the family who runs it are delightful.
 Don’t miss their tea leaf salad (of course), tamarind salad, and pork curry.
 Plentiful rice for the table – it keeps coming, even when you think you’re done.

 88 Thapae Rd., +66 81 765 5246, open daily 6pm-midnight.
 Closed on Buddhist holidays